ksallberg/aliter/README.md

 # Project Aliter

-This is an Erlang based ragnarok online server.
+This is an Erlang/OTP based ragnarok online server.

 ## Dependencies